Home Heat Pump Guide

 Poor Ground Conditions (More Land Needed)

 Peat: Very poor thermal conductivity.
-More common in parts of Scotland, Wales, and northern England.
+More common in Scotland, Wales, and northern England.

 A reputable installer will assess your soil conditions as part of the design process.
-For horizontal loops, this might involve a simple test dig to examine the soil.
-For boreholes, a thermal response test (TRT) may be carried out on a pilot borehole to measure the ground's exact thermal conductivity.
-This ensures the system is correctly sized.
+For boreholes, a thermal response test may be carried out to measure exact thermal conductivity.

 What Happens to Your Garden After Installation?

-Horizontal loops: The trenches are backfilled and the ground is reinstated.
+Horizontal loops: The trenches are backfilled and reinstated.
 Within a few months, the grass regrows and the garden looks normal.
-You can plant shrubs, flowers, and vegetables over the loops — just avoid deep-rooted trees.
-The garden is fully usable.
+You can plant shrubs, flowers, and vegetables over the loops -- just avoid deep-rooted trees.

 Slinky coils: Same as horizontal loops.
-The wider trenches take slightly longer to settle but the end result is the same.
+The wider trenches take slightly longer to settle.

 Alternatives If Your Garden Is Too Small

 Air source heat pump.
-An air source system needs only a small external area (approximately 1m x 1m) for the outdoor unit.
+An air source system needs only a small external area for the outdoor unit.
 If land constraints are your main barrier, air source may be the pragmatic choice.

 Shared ground loop.
-If neighbours are also interested, a shared ground loop system can serve multiple properties from a communal array, sharing the land requirement and cost.
+If neighbours are also interested, a shared ground loop system can serve multiple properties from a communal array.

 Water source heat pump.
 If your property is near a river, lake, or has a borehole for groundwater, a water source system needs very little land.